bin-nuance-bat/project/firebase/README.md

 Note: The last command configures CORS to allow requests from any URL.
 This is useful for debugging purposes and running the front end locally but may not be desirable in production.
 You can modify [`cors.json`](cors.json) to allow specific domains if needed.

+Storage is currently used to save the training data, evaluation data and snackchats (deleted after 24 hours)

 ### Authentication

 For the purpose of authenticating the kiosk to make calls to our firebase functions, you should create an Email/Password user account.
 Note down the UID of this user for configuring functions in the next step.